Kyle Dunkley

-Kyle Dunkley (born 20 June 2000) is an Australian rules footballer who played for the Melbourne Football Club in the Australian Football League (AFL).
+Kyle Dunkley (born 20 June 2000) is a former professional Australian rules footballer who played for the Melbourne Football Club in the Australian Football League (AFL).
 He was selected in the 2019 Mid-season rookie draft.
 He made his senior debut against Carlton in round 16 of the 2019 season.
 He was delisted at the end of the 2020 season.
-Dunkley will play the 2021 VFL Season with the Essendon Football Club.

 Dunkley is the son of Andrew Dunkley and younger brother of Josh and Lara Dunkley.